anisbet/watcher/README.md

 # Watcher
 This bash script watches for changes in a given directory then runs an application.
 It can be run like a service where the user does not have privileges to start and stop services.

 Watcher checks for new files in --dir every second.
 If any are found the application specified with the required --app flag is called.
-The --no_loop flag calls the application without arguments, but by default watcher.sh passes each file match to the application sequentially.
-Watcher assumed that the helper app runs synchronously and will back off until the it has finished each file before watcher.sh checks for new ones.
+By default watcher.sh passes each file match to the application sequentially, but <code>--no_loop</code> flag calls the application with no arguments.

+Watcher assumes that the helper app runs synchronously, and will not start a new one if one is already running.
 This behaviour can be changed by modifying the code to the helper application as a background process.

 Watcher can be run on different directories and file types, but only one watcher can watch any given directory.
 If another process tries to run a second instance in the same directory, watcher.sh displays a message with the running instance's pid and exits.